 Seven judges from communities throughout the state read through reports from 74 classrooms.
 The judges represented the fields of entomology (study of insects) and education.

-The winning entry, proposing the vivid dancer butterfly as the state insect, came from Mr. Slater's fourth grade class at John R. Beatty Elementary School in Las Vegas.
+The winning entry, proposing the vivid dancer damselfly as the state insect, came from Mr. Slater's fourth grade class at John R. Beatty Elementary School in Las Vegas.

 On March 4, 2009, Senate Bill No. 166 (SB166) was introduced in the Nevada State Senate by Senator Joyce Woodhouse (Treasurer: Greater Las Vegas affiliate, Kids Voting USA).